Call 24/7 (920) 222-2222

 To legally operate a motorcycle, a rider must:

-• Bodily injury (BI) – $25,000 for the injury or death of one person, $50,000 for two or more
+• Bodily Injury (BI): $25,000 for the injury or death of one person, $50,000 for two or more in a single accident

-• Property damage (PD) – $10,000
+• Property Damage (PD): $10,000

-• Uninsured motorist (UM) coverage – $25,000 for the injury or death of one person, $50,000 for two or more
+• Uninsured Motorist (UM) Coverage: $25,000 for the injury or death of one person, $50,000 for two or more in a single accident

 Optional Insurance Additions to Consider